 Using your smartphone or tablet to learn from just makes sense.
 It’s a device that is almost always with you which means you can take your learning everywhere and there are a metric ton of resources to teach you what you need to know.
 Some learning apps are better than others but they all achieve the same goal of helping you know something you didn’t previously know.
+There are also a lot of study aids like flashcard apps and stuff like that, but we have separate lists for those things already.
+This list focuses on apps that try to teach you new things.
 If you want to fast track your progress and learn about just about anything, here are the best learning apps for Android!

 Price: Free / Book costs vary